-◆ Federal Archeology: The Current Program.
-Produced by the Archeological Assistance Division, National Park Service, this 1985 annual report to Congress describes and analyses the archeological activities of Federal agencies.
+Federal Archeology: The Current Program.
+Archeological Assistance Division, National Park Service.
+This 1985 annual report to Congress describes and analyses the archeological activities of Federal agencies.
 Activities reported on range from archeological inventory to law enforcement to public education programs.
-GPO stock number: 024-005-010572. \$10.00 per copy.
+GPO stock number: 024-005-01057-2. \$10.00 per copy.
+Listing of Education in Archeological Programs: LEAP Clearinghouse.
+Archeological Assistance Division, National Park Service.
+This book is a listing of Federal, State, local, and private projects that promote positive public awareness of American archeology.
+GPO Stock Number 024-005-01075-1. \$13.00 per copy.

 An Overview of the Prehistoric Resources of the Metropolitan St. Louis Area.
 Elizabeth Benchley.
 Evalutes the prehistoric archeological resource base of the St. Louis metropolitan area with the goal of sharing practical experience in applying resource management techniques and procedures to the planning process.
 93 pages.
 54 illustrations.
 Appendices.
 Bibliography.
 Tables.
 1976.
-NTIS order number: PB265016. \$17.00 paper; \$8.00 microfiche.
+NTIS order number: PB265016. \$19.00 paper; \$9.00 microfiche.

 Archeological and Historic Data Recovery Program: PL 93-291 Reports to Congress, 1975-1984.
 Archeological Assistance Division.
 A set of six reports to Congress pursuant to Section 5(c) of Public Law 93-291, Section 13 of the Archeological Resources Protection Act and Sections 2 and 101(h) of the National Historic Preservation Act, as amended.
 Each was transmitted to the Interior and Insular Affairs Committee of the Senate and House Representatives to report on the scope and effectiveness of the Federal Archeology Program.
 272 pages.
 Appendices.
 Bibliographies.
-NTIS order number: PB88-204011. \$31.00 paper; \$8.00 microfiche.
+NTIS order number: PB88-204011. \$35.00 paper; \$17.00 microfiche.

 Archeomagnetism: A Handbook for the Archeologist.
 Jeffrey L. Eighmy.
 Intended to facilitate the collection of archeomagnetic samples so that individual archeologists will have greater access to this important method of dating.
 The handbook is designed to be both an introduction to archeomagnetism and a practical guide to collection procedures and understanding laboratory analysis, and interpreting results.
 104 pages.
 36 illustrations.
 Appendices.
 Bibliographies.
 Tables.
 1980.
-NTIS order number: PB81-175515. \$23.00 paper; \$8.00 microfiche.
+NTIS order number: PB81-175515. \$26.00 paper; \$9.00 microfiche.

 Bootlegger Trail Site: A Spring Bison Kill.
 Tom E. Roll and Ken Deaver.
 Presents excellent descriptions of excavation techniques at this bison kill sites as well as a model of subsistence.
 The report makes a substantial contribution to the understanding of seasonal activities of late prehistoric hunters and gatherers in the project area.
 The project was a result of the Bureau of Reclamation complying with historic preservation law; the site was located in an area to be impacted by the Water and Power Resources Service's Tiber Reservoir.
 174 pages.
 58 illustrations.
 Appendix.
 Bibliography.
 Tables.
 1980.
-NTIS order number: PB88-200951. \$23.00 paper; \$8.00 microfiche.
+NTIS order number: PB88-200951. \$26.00 paper; \$9.00 microfiche.

 Cost Analysis of Archeological Activities at Eight Southeastern Sites.
 Linda F. Carnes, Roy S. Dickens, Jr., Linda France, and Ann Long.
 Analyzes costs of archeological activities (conducted by the Research Laboratories of Anthropology, University of North Carolina at Chapel Hill) at eight selected Southeastern sites.
 The management data produced by this study is designed for use by Federal land managing agencies to assign penalties for site/resource destruction, and for all archeologists in planning projects.
 University, government, and private sector project costs are compared.
 114 pages.
 16 illustrations.
 Appendix.
 Bibliography.
 Tables.
 1986.
-NTIS order number: PB88-199146. \$23.00 paper; \$8.00 microfiche.
+NTIS order number: PB88-199146. \$26.00 paper; \$9.00 microfiche.